Trump officials celebrated efforts to change CDC reports on coronavirus, emails show

 “Our investigation has shown that Trump Administration officials engaged in a persistent pattern of political interference in the nation’s public health response to the coronavirus pandemic, overruling and bullying scientists and making harmful decisions that allowed the virus to spread more rapidly,” Rep. James E. Clyburn (D-S.C.), the subcommittee chair, wrote to Alexander and Atlas.

-The subcommittee is seeking additional documents from Alexander, Atlas and others, noting that some of the Trump officials’ correspondence was sent from personal email accounts.
+MNThe subcommittee is seeking additional documents from Alexander, Atlas and others, noting that some of the Trump officials’ correspondence was sent from personal email accounts.
 Clyburn also is requesting that Alexander and Atlas sit for interviews with his subcommittee’s investigation by May 3.

 Politico first reported on Sept.
-11, 2020, that Trump appointees had demanded the right to edit the CDC’s reports and won some changes to scientists’ language, prompting Democrats to open an investigation.
+11 that Trump appointees had demanded the right to edit the CDC’s reports and won some changes to scientists’ language, prompting Democrats to open an investigation.
 Caputo took medical leave on Sept.
-16, 2020, and HHS fired Alexander on the same day.
+16, 2020, and HHS announced that Alexander would be “permanently” leaving the agency on the same day.

-Alexander had previously spent months battling with scientists over reports that he deemed misleading or insubordinate to Trump, with a particular focus on those detailing the risks of coronavirus to children.
+Alexander had previously spent months battling with scientists over reports that he deemed misleading or insubordinate to Trump, with a particular focus on those detailing the risks of the coronavirus to children.
 The effort accelerated after the White House last summer installed several new officials as members of the agency’s leadership team, including Nina Witkofsky as acting CDC chief of staff.
 Witkofsky had previously been a contractor helping plan events for Seema Verma, the Trump administration’s Medicare and Medicaid chief.

 Ten days later, Alexander wrote to Caputo, extolling several changes to CDC reports that he claimed were made because of his influence.

-For instance, Alexander said he had won changes to the “key opening sentence” of an August 2020 report about a coronavirus outbreak at a Georgia summer camp.
-The draft report’s opening line argued that understanding youth transmission of coronavirus was “critical for developing guidance for schools and institutes of higher education,” according to Alexander’s email.
+For instance, Alexander said he had won changes to the “key opening sentence” of an August report about a coronavirus outbreak at a Georgia summer camp.
+The draft report’s opening line argued that understanding youth transmission of the coronavirus was “critical for developing guidance for schools and institutes of higher education,” according to Alexander’s email.
 But that language was removed from the final report and a caveat was inserted to specify that there was “limited data” about spread of the virus among people under the age of 21.
-The CDC said that the change had been made because of “thoughtful comments” from Alexander and the agency’s own leaders.
+The CDC said that the change had been made because of “thoughtful comments” from Alexander and the agency’s leaders.

-The Trump appointee continued to demand more revisions, calling for changes to a September 2020 MMWR report that concluded that children who contracted coronavirus in child-care facilities later transmitted the virus to their family members.
+The Trump appointee continued to demand more revisions, calling for changes to a September MMWR report that concluded that children who contracted the coronavirus in child-care facilities later transmitted the virus to their family members.

 Then-CDC Director Robert Redfield and other Trump appointees repeatedly claimed last year that the agency’s reports had been protected from political interference.

-In emails obtained by the subcommittee, Alexander and others also repeatedly took aim at Anthony S. Fauci, the government’s top infectious-disease expert, critiquing his statements about coronavirus and complaining that Fauci’s calls to close schools last year were disproportionate to his more measured response to prior flu outbreaks that had led to more deaths among children.
+In emails obtained by the subcommittee, Alexander and others also repeatedly took aim at Anthony S. Fauci, the government’s top infectious-disease expert, critiquing his statements about the coronavirus and complaining that Fauci’s calls to close schools last year were disproportionate to his more measured response to prior flu outbreaks that had led to more deaths among children.

 Trump officials also strategized over how to build the president’s case that virus-related shutdowns were creating a more significant health burden than swiftly reopening the economy.
 Trump repeatedly cheered Republican governors who rolled back coronavirus restrictions last year against scientific advice, even as virus cases in those states later spiked and some governors subsequently paused the reopenings.

-“We have to now ‘unscare’ people while as we reopen, we will see blips and spikes in cases and deaths,” Alexander wrote on May 15, 2020, to the HHS secretary’s speechwriter, insisting that failing to reopen the economy would “have far greater consequences” as deaths related to alcohol, drugs, depression and other causes would mount.
+“We have to now ‘unscare’ people while as we reopen, we will see blips and spikes in cases and deaths,” Alexander wrote on May 15 to the HHS secretary’s speechwriter, insisting that failing to reopen the economy would “have far greater consequences,” as deaths related to alcohol, drugs, depression and other causes would mount.
 “We must school them that we will respond to the spikes and hotspots as needed.”

 The long-term consequences of last year’s shutdowns are still not clear.
 CDC officials this week reported that the total number of suicides dropped by 5.6 percent last year, the largest decline in four decades, surprising some officials who had warned of a spike.
 However, deaths from heart disease rose by 4.8 percent.
 Meanwhile, total cancer deaths remained flat in 2020, although public health experts warned that many screenings that would’ve caught early cancers were skipped or delayed last year.